 St Thomas More RC College is a group of believers, united heart and soul in a Community which recognises the worth and dignity of all people.
 St Thomas More RC College is committed to developing fully the talents of all its members, in Communication of the Gospel values of peace, love, truth and justice; in Communion with Our Lord and Saviour, Jesus Christ.

 Aims : There is a friendly and experienced teaching staff in the college that work together to support our Christian Ethos and ensure that each student is enabled to achieve their full potential.
-Our last OFSTED Report underlined the consistency of good teaching as a strength of the college and stated that pupils had good attitudes to learning and work and mature attitudes to education.
+Our recent Ofsted report (February 2017) stated that all staff and pupils work harmoniously together to create a calm, purposeful and warm atmosphere.
 We are listed in the Good Schools Guide .
 The curriculum management structure in the school supports National Curriculum subject areas, Religious Education and Whole School Development.
 All staff are supported by a Senior Management team.
 There is a strong team of support staff including teaching support staff, secretaries, librarian/reprographics assistant, ICT, ADT and Science technicians, caretakers, lunchtime assistants, cleaners and kitchen staff.
 The collective strength of our staff ensures that the ethos and values in our Mission Statement provide all our pupils with high quality teaching and learning within a supportive environment.

 St Thomas More RC College Hits Top Grades Again!